SplitgateDevelopment/Launcher/README.md

   • Run Launcher.exe

-  • Use the `Ins` button to load inside the simulation map
+  • Use the `Ins` button to show/hide the gui